engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

     ```

+### Download Database

-### If you included the database in your PULL TO LOCAL then you can skip steps 6 and 7.
+If you included the database in your PULL TO LOCAL then you can skip steps 6 and 7.

 6. (Optional) Download database from WP Engine
     *   In WP Engine Portal visit cmengage from [Sites tab](https://my.wpengine.com/sites)
     *   phpMyAdmin tab